All You Need to Know About Lord Ganesh Statues

 Lord Ganesh statues come in a wide variety.
 You get ones that are quite simple and ones that are more complex and in-depth.
 It’s common for Hindus to purchase Ganesh statues that are more detailed and have lots of symbolic messages.
 Plain and simple ones are more popular for people looking to decorate their home.

-However, by different features, we don’t just meanthe material of the statue.
+However, by different features, we don’t just mean the material of the statue.
 You will also find some that differ because of the posture of Ganesh.
-Below, I’ve listed a few different types of Ganesh statue that you’re likely to see:
+Below, we’ve listed a few different types of Ganesh statues that you’re likely to see:

 Sitting Ganesh